BurkovBA/BurkovBA.github.io/content/blog/2022-12-10-1/index.md

 #### Laplace-Beltrami operator on a manifold guarantees optimality of mapping

-Interestingly, here algebraic theory connects with differential geometry.
+Interestingly, here algebraic graph theory connects with differential geometry.

-Recall that Laplacian of a graph bears this name for a reason: it is essentially the same Laplacian as in field theory (see my [post on Laplacian in field theory](/2021-09-20-1/)).
-In case of functions, defined on manifolds, is also generalized by Laplace-Beltrami operator.
+Recall that Laplacian of a graph bears this name for a reason: it is essentially the same Laplacian as in field theory (see my [post on Laplacian in field theory](/2021-09-20-1/)) and [this excellent post by Matthew Bernstein](https://mbernste.github.io/posts/laplacian_matrix/).
+In case of functions, defined on manifolds, it is also generalized by Laplace-Beltrami operator.

 Suppose that our data points lie on a manifold.
 We shall be looking for a function $f: \mathcal{M} \to \mathbb{R}$, mapping points of our manifold to a line ($\mathbb{R}^1$).
-This approach is somewhat similar to PCA.
+This approach is somewhat similar to incrementally finding more and more directions that maximize explained variance in data in [PCA](/2021-07-12-1/).

-In discrete graph case we were looking for vectors $\bf y$ such that the quantity $\sum \limits_{i} \sum \limits_{j} W_{i,j} (y_i - y_j)^2$ was maximized.
-Recall that it can be represented as
+In discrete graph case we were looking for vectors $\bf y$, analogous to $f$, such that the quantity $\sum \limits_{i} \sum \limits_{j} W_{i,j} (y_i - y_j)^2$ was maximized.
+Recall that the optimized quantity was alternatively represented as
 $\sum \limits_{i} \sum \limits_{j} W_{i,j} (y_i - y_j)^2 = {\bf y}^T L {\bf y} = {\bf y}^T V^T \cdot V {\bf y}$.
 Here
-$V$ is a discrete matrix, analogous to divergence, applied at each point of vector $y$ of points.
+$V$ is a discrete matrix, analogous to divergence (again, see [Matthew Bernstein post](https://mbernste.github.io/posts/laplacian_matrix/)), applied at each point of vector $\bf y$ of points.

 In a continuous case the counterpart of this expression would be $\int_{\mathcal{M}} \langle \nabla f(x), \nabla f(x) \rangle = \int_{\mathcal{M}} ||\nabla f(x)||^2$.
 Here we replaced the discrete $V$ matrix with a continuous gradient, their dot product draws similarities to divergence and sum is replaced with integral over the manifold.